Chances are you've heard of at least one of the following things...

 At any point in the future, if I want to run a webinar and there's no internet, I can pull that out and I'll be back online instantly.

 The real point is, there's always a way around any problem.
 I would have presented that webinar at a friend's house if I really had to.
 What's your excuse for not running a webinar?
 I only had to solve the problem that one time!
 If the issue came up ever again, I now know exactly what to do.
-I hope you now know as well.Let's talk more about this... can you do me a quick 30-second favor and leave a comment below?
+I hope you now know as well.So, what do you think?